A Quick Miyajima Day Trip Travel Guide

 How to Get to Miyajima Island

-We’ve been to Miyajima Island a number of times and each time has been very different in timing, experience, and modes of transportation.
-We’ve traveled by train and by by rental car but for the sake of this day trip to Miyajima itinerary, we’re going to tell you about traveling to Miyajima via public transportation.
+As I said earlier, we’ve been to Miyajima Island many times but each time has been very different in season, experience, and modes of transportation.
+We’ve traveled by train and by rental car but for the sake of this day trip to Miyajima itinerary, we’re going to tell you about traveling to Miyajima via public transportation.
 If you want to know more about renting a car and driving in Japan check out this Japan road trip post.

 You’ll also want to pay attention to the Miyajima ferry timetable and the train schedule to head back to your previous destination if you are only doing a Miyajima day trip.
-The last trains leave from Miyajima or Hiroshima between 8pm-10pm depending on your destination.
+The last trains leave from Miyajima or Hiroshima between 8pm-10pm depending on your destination and time of year.

-The Miyajima ferry ride is a short trip and allowed us to view the floating Torii Gate on the water as we pulled up to the dock.
-After exiting the ferry we were immediately greeted by a BUNCH of Miyajima deer (if you want to see more deer while in Japan consider doing a Nara day trip too!).
-They are friendly, but don’t feed them, pet them, or leave them alone with your bags!
+The Miyajima ferry ride is a short trip and allows you to view the floating Torii Gate on the water as you pull up to the dock.
+After exiting the ferry you will most likely be greeted by a BUNCH of Miyajima deer (if you want to see more deer while in Japan consider doing a Nara day trip too!).
+They are friendly but pushy.
+Don’t feed them, pet them, or leave them alone with your bags!
 We’ve seen them help themselves to many people’s backpacks and purses!

 Where to Stay on Miyajima Island

-Staying the night on Miyajima Island or nearby will definitely help you beat the crowds, especially during the most popular times to visit Miyajima Island (sakura season, golden week, and other holidays).
+Staying the night on Miyajima Island or nearby will help you beat the crowds, especially during the most popular times to visit Miyajima Island (Sakura season, Golden Week, and other holidays).
 If you are considering staying the night, here are a few places we’ve stayed and others we recommend.

 Accommodations on Miyajima Island